vuejs/docs/src/api/options-lifecycle.md

 - **Details**

-  Called immediately when the instance is initialized, after props resolution, before processing other options such as `data()` or `computed`.
+  Called immediately when the instance is initialized and props are resolved .

+  Then the props will be defined as reactive properties and the state such as `data()` or `computed` will be set up.

   Note that the `setup()` hook of Composition API is called before any Options API hooks, even `beforeCreate()`.